rfoo1250/GitLearning/README.md

 update: I have successfully connected git with vsc and cloned this repo into my local computer using https (try to avoid ssh, this is better now)

-You may notice that this particular line is not shown in main, that is because this is a branch, not committed to "master", but only to the branch "branching"
+You may notice that this particular line is not shown in main, that is because this is a branch, not committed to "main", but only to the branch "branching"

+But with the merge command, changes in the branch will be now in "main".